-In the UK, it is recommended that most adults have a dietary iron intake of 8.7mg (millgrams) per day.
-However, those who menstruate should aim for a higher intake of 14.8mg per day.
+In the UK, it is recommended that most adults have a dietary iron intake of 8.7mg (milligrams) per day.
+However, menstruating women should aim for a higher intake of 14.8mg per day.

 Sources of iron

 Good plant sources of iron include lentils, chickpeas, beans, tofu, cashew nuts, chia seeds, ground linseed, hemp seeds, pumpkin seeds, kale, dried apricots and figs, raisins, quinoa and fortified breakfast cereal.

 There are lots of factors that affect the amount of iron your body can absorb from your diet.
 The most important factor is your body’s need for iron: more is absorbed when your body is short of iron, and less is absorbed when your stores are full.
 Tea, coffee and some substances in plant foods may make it difficult for your body to absorb iron.
 On the other hand, vitamin C increases iron absorption.
 Good sources include pepper, broccoli, cabbage, Brussels sprouts, kiwifruit, oranges, strawberries, pineapple, grapefruit and orange juice.